-- 1. You can change the presence or absence of a class or attribute - 2.
+- 1. You can insert or remove classes or attributes designated as optional in the parent schema. - 2.
 You can change the number of times a class or attribute is repeated - 3.
 You can set the value of an attribute to be fixed / static - 4.
 You can specify a value from an enumerated list of values